Juniorffonseca/valorant-predictor/README.md

 Script where the csv file with all cataloged games is loaded and passed to a dataframe.
 After that, a division of approximately 70% (**617** matches) of these data is made for the training base and 30% (**231** matches) of these data for the test base.
 A neural network is made and according to the results obtained, it will be possible to save a neural network to load later with the same parameters.

 Of the 231 matches used in the test base **181** were predicted correctly and **50** incorrectly, registering an accuracy of **80%**.

-## 03_previsão.R
-Last script, where it will be possible to define two specific teams and run in the neural network that was saved in the previous script.
-In this script, the neural network is loaded and, after informing the players of each team, it will be possible to say which team has more chances of winning the match and which has less.

-## 04_testes.R
-Script I'm using to catalog new matches and test them on the neural network to check accuracy.
-Currently, 277 matches have been tested, with 207 hits and 70 errors.
-Maintaining an accuracy of 75%, very close to that obtained in the test base (81%).

 ## global.R
 File used to deploy an app in which it is possible to inform the url and receive the final result of the neural network for that specific game as a return.